Pietro Lorenzetti: Basilica of Saint Francis of Assisi

 In front of the Crucifixion is the Stigmata of Saint Francis.
 The portrayal of the life of Saint Francis appears in the nave of the church, suggesting a parallel between the life of Christ and that of Francis.
-Lorenzetti carries the idea further by placing Saint Francis next to the Capture of Christ, replacing the Agony of Garden from the original Passion story with Saint Francis.
+Lorenzetti carries the idea further by placing Saint Francis next to the Capture of Christ, replacing the Agony in the Garden from the original Passion story with a scene of the Saint.

 The upper scenes on the same wall and the final two stories of the Passion cycle, the Descent of Christ to Limbo and the Resurrection are horn-shaped in a small difficult space.
 The two scenes represent examples of similar styles to the first six scenes, especially the face of Christ.

-The Madonna dei Tramonti ('Madonna of the Sunsets') below the Crucifixion in a painted frame shows the Madonna and Child, Saint John the Evangelist, and Saint Francis.
+The Madonna dei Tramonti ("Madonna of the Sunsets") below the Crucifixion in a painted frame shows the Madonna and Child, Saint John the Evangelist, and Saint Francis.
 Mary has a unique gesture, holding her thumb up pointing back to Saint Francis, raising his hand to accept his calling.

-The last image of Lozenzetti's Assisi frescoes, portraits of Saints Rufino, Catherine of Alexandria, Clare, and Margaret, appear above a bench with an artistic illusion, appearing three-dimensional.
+The last image of Lozenzetti's Assisi frescoes, portraits of Saints Rufinus of Assisi, Catherine of Alexandria, Clare of Assisi, and Margaret the Virgin, appear above a bench with an artistic illusion, appearing three-dimensional.
 The end of the bench casts a shadow following the form of the painted moldings.
-There is only one light source and the painted shadow appears to originate from that light source.
+There is only one light source and the painted shadow appears to be cast by it.